Skip to content

 The agent provides all intelligence (topic generation, analysis, improvement decisions).
 The CLI provides only the AIRS API operations and metric computation.

 Rationale: AIRS topics are identified by name.
-Changing the name each iteration would create new entities rather than updating the existing one, leaving orphaned topics and breaking profile references.
-Locking the name ensures a stable identity throughout the refinement process.
+Changing the name would create new entities rather than updating the existing one, leaving orphaned topics and breaking profile references.
+Keeping the name stable ensures a consistent identity throughout refinement (see Upsert-by-Name below).

 The eval command scans a static CSV prompt set rather than generating test prompts dynamically via LLM.